google/osdfir-infrastructure/charts/dfdewey/README.md

 helm install my-release osdfir-charts/dfdewey
 ```

 The command deploys the dfDewey datastores on the Kubernetes cluster in the default configuration.
-The [Parameters](#parameters) section lists the parameters that can be configured
-during installation or see [Installating for Production](#installing-for-production)
+See [Installating for Production](#installing-for-production)
 for a recommended production installation.

 ## Installing for Production